 |19||Brunello Cucinelli||Most expensive|

-To help you find the leather jacket that’s best for you, check our style guide to choosing the best leather jacket for men after the list.
+To help you find the leather jacket that’s best for you, check our style guide to choosing the best types of leather jacket for your lifestyle and budget after the list.

 The Jacket Maker: Overall best leather jacket for men

-Like the Ionic but not quite sure about the material?
+Like the Ionic, but not quite sure about the material.
 The closure style?
 The collar?
 No problem.
-The Jacket Maker offers a bespoke service where customers can opt for any changes (and we mean any changes) to any of their ready-to-wear styles, or commission their own totally unique creation, as well as taking advantage of the made-to-measure service to ensure a perfect fit.
+The Jacket Maker offers a bespoke service where customers can opt for any changes (and we mean any changes) to any of their ready-to-wear styles or commission their own totally unique creation, as well as take advantage of the made-to-measure service to ensure a perfect fit.